aspect-build/rules_js/README.md

 For historical context, we started thinking about this in February 2021 in a (now outdated) [design doc](https://hackmd.io/gu2Nj0TKS068LKAf8KanuA) and have been working through the details since then.

-### Running nodejs programs
+### Running Node.js programs

 Fundamentally, Bazel operates out of a different filesystem layout than Node.
 Bazel keeps outputs in a distinct tree outside of the sources.

-Our first attempt was based on what Yarn PnP and Google-internal nodejs rules do: monkey-patch the implementation of `require` in NodeJS itself, so that every resolution can be aware of the source/output tree difference.
+Our first attempt was based on what Yarn PnP and Google-internal Node.js rules do: monkey-patch the implementation of `require` in NodeJS itself, so that every resolution can be aware of the source/output tree difference.
 The main downside to this is compatibility: many packages on npm make their own assumptions about